IanFletcher1Spatial/strigo-lab-exercises/8-run-a-sample-workspace/exercise.md

 4. Click on Run

 When the job is ready, the button will turn green; click on the run button.
 After the workspace is executed by FME, the result, a kmz file in this case, will be downloaded through the browser.
 Feel free to view the downloaded data by opening it in Google Earth or FME Data Inspector.

-Data Attribution

-The data used here originates from open data made available by the City of Vancouver , British Columbia.
-It contains information licensed under the Open Government License - Vancouver.